Darlington Nuclear Generating Station: Commissioning and initial operations

-Unit 2 was the first to start construction, ahead of Unit 1, on 1 September 1981.
+Unit 2 was the first to start construction on 1 September 1981.
 Unit 1 followed on 1 April 1982.
 Construction started on Unit 3 on 1 September 1984, and Unit 4 on 1 July 1985.
 Construction on 1 and 2 continued with the pauses noted above, but 3 and 4 were significantly scaled back.
 Unit 2 entered commercial service on 9 October 1990, and Unit 1 on 14 November 1992.
 The final two units were much closer to competition by this point, with Unit 3 entering service on 14 February 1993, and Unit 4 shortly after on 14 June.

 Almost immediately on entering service, the power shafts on Unit 2 connecting the steam turbines to the alternators were found to suffer from cracking, which led to lengthy shutdowns in 1990 and 1991.
 This was addressed with a new shaft design installed in May 1992.
 The other three units had already received the original design, but for initial operations they were modified to avoid the problem while awaiting the new shafts, expected in May 1993 for Unit 1 and in March and August 1994 for Units 3 and 4.
 In early 1991 it was found that vibrations in the fuel assemblies in Unit 2 was causing them to become damaged.
 This was ultimately traced to a problem in the pumping system that injected a 150 Hz pressure fluctuation.
 Changing the impellers to increase the rate to 210 Hz solved the problem.

 As a result of these issues, the initial availability, or capacity factor was low.
 During its first three and a half years of operation, Unit 2 achieved a lifetime load factor of only 29.9% while Unit 1, between July 1992 and the end of June 1993, achieved a load factor of 56.8%.
 The changes, especially the new power shafts, also added another $600 million to the final bill.